redyorg/redyorg.github.io/_aboutus/about.md

 &nbsp;

-Our educational approach is unique, and we believe in two-way communication and an active approach to learning.
-We work to change beliefs and mindsets, ensuring that our work is based on cultural tolerance and listening to the messages we receive guarantees unconditional positive feedback.
+Our educational approach is unique.
+We believe in two-way communication and an interactive approach to learning.
+We work to change beliefs and mindsets.
+Our work is based on cultural tolerance.
+We listen to the messages we receive, guaranteeing unconditional positive feedback.

 ### &nbsp;